Josephine180/holbertonschool-higher_level_programming/Mutable and immutable objects/README.md

 print(my_list)  # [1, 2, 3, 4]
 ```

-The list has been modified but it keeps the same id (id(ma_liste)).
+The list has been modified but it keeps the same id **id(ma_liste)**.
 It’s still the same object in memory.

 Immutable objects are objects which cannot be modified.
-Specifically we found the type of int, float, strings, booleans and tuples.
+Specifically we found the type of `int`, `float`, `strings`, `booleans` and `tuples`.
 If we try to modify them, Python will raise an error.
 The mutability of an object is determined by its type and not its value.

 ```
 # Example witt a tuple